premAI-io/state-of-open-source-ai/fine-tuning.md

 * Background noise levels - more noise makes transcription more difficult.
 Models may need enhanced noise robustness.
 * Sound quality - higher quality audio with clear speech is easier to transcribe.
 Low bitrate audio is challenging.
-* Speaker accents and voice types - diversity of speakers in training data helps generalize.
+* Speaker accents and voice types - diversity of speakers in training data helps generalise.
 * Audio domains - each domain like meetings, call centers, videos, etc. has unique acoustics.

 **Dataset Creation:**